Woody Point Memorial Hall: History

 Over time, a number of repairs and additions were made to the building.
 Minor repairs and refurbishment, for example, painting and roof repairs, were on-going.
 These often required fund-raising efforts to cover costs.
 An instance of this was an advertisement, for donations to buy bricks, which appeared in the "Redcliffe Herald" of April 1944.
 The brick fence (not extant) constructed at the front of the hall from this fund-raising effort was still visible in a photograph of the Hall taken in 1993.
 In 1952, the Memorial Hall was the only public hall on the peninsula.

 In the 1950s, extensions, financed by Redcliffe Town Council, lengthened the hall by 25 ft to the northwest (stage end); to a new total length of 90 ft.
 The extensions, which were carried out by Bird at a cost of £1800, were officially opened on 5 March 1955.
 The Council paid for the new stage to be levelled and raised in November 1958 at a cost of £95.
 During the 1950s, the Eildon Croquet Club opened to the north of the hall, and part of the club extends onto the Memorial Hall Reserve.

 By January 1964 toilets were installed in the western wing of the hall, replacing detached toilets located just northwest of the building.
 A small extension on the south side of the western wing, which now holds an accessible toilet, was built between 1964 and 1969.
 In February 1967 the reserve was re-gazetted with an area of 1 rood.

 While the hall changed its appearance over the years, it continued to be used by the community.
 The RSSILA, which later became the Returned Sailors, Soldiers and Airmens Imperial League of Australia (RSSAILA) and is now called the Returned and Services League (RSL), held its monthly meetings in the hall until its own dedicated premises was completed in 1954.
 Anzac Day ceremonies have been a familiar event in the hall since its inception and even when the ceremony was moved to the Pier Theatre in the 1950s, the luncheon to conclude the day was held in the hall.
 Over the years, social functions have been held in the hall, for instance the RSSAILA 1949 Christmas Party for the children of Ex-Servicemen.
 In 2014 the RSL continue to conduct formal Anzac Day and Remembrance Day ceremonies in the hall, in which the honour board plays a significant role.

-The hall also hosted events for the Harmony Club, which was established in 1939 shortly before the start of WWII by and W Begg, who were closely involved with the Woody Point Hall Committee.
+The hall also hosted events for the Harmony Club, which was established in 1939 shortly before the start of World War II by and W Begg, who were closely involved with the Woody Point Hall Committee.
 This Club held weekly dances and entertainment in the hall.
 During the war, the Club conducted Farewell Evenings for locals leaving to join the Forces and as time went by Welcome Home celebrations for returning servicemen.
 Service personnel based close by and those recuperating on the peninsula often attended the weekly dance in the hall.
 This Club continued to conduct dances until the 1950s.